 For many adults seeking braces, however, it can be challenging to know where to begin.
 Concerns about cost and appearance often arise.
 Indeed, the cost is one of the main reasons that so many adults seeking braces did not get them as children.
 Another concern many adults have is how the braces affect their appearance.

 If you’re an adult considering braces, don’t deter yourself from misconceptions or preconceived notions.
-Below we discuss a few factors that will be integral in your decision to help you have a more informed conversation with your orthodontist.
+Below we discuss a few factors that will be integral in your decision to help you have a more informed conversation with your orthodontist near you.
 Remember, a better smile is within reach, and it doesn’t have to cost you a fortune or make you feel like an awkward teenager.

 The End Game The first thing to keep in mind is whatever motivated you to seek corrective orthodontics in the first place.
 Whether you need extensive work or seek to straighten out a few teeth, keeping your goal in mind will help you get through the process.
 Why?
 Because it’s going to be long and uncomfortable.